abbysoft-team/Soompler/README.md

 # Building

-Сurrent build instruction based on ElementaryOS 5.0 or it will be compatible with Ubuntu 18.08 and many more Linux distributions.
+Сurrent build instruction based on ElementaryOS 5.0 bui I think it will be compatible with Ubuntu 18.08 and many more Linux distributions.

 1. Obtain free JUCE Framework from official web-site. https://shop.juce.com/get-juce
 2. Open Projucer from downloaded JUCE framework.